October 30, 2015

 The Whats and Whys of WordPress

-When building a website, thinking about a content management system that will work for you is an important decision.
+When building a website, choosing a content management system that will work for you is an important decision.
 With many CMS options out there, how do you know you’re picking the right one?

 As mentioned, with so many developers actively using and modifying the software it has led to the creation of hundreds of themes and thousands of plugins, many of which are free.
 However, a word of caution on free themes.
 While created with the best intention, free themes can lead to headaches down the road.
 These free themes often don’t provide support.
 Over time, the site security falls behind, leaving the site exposed, and causing update issues.
 For example, a site I was working on posted a minor update which caused the front end layout to completely break.
 The same can be said concerning plugins.
 If you check the WordPress plugin directory as of now it has over 40,000 plugins.
 Knowing which ones provide ongoing support is crucial to maintaining a working and functional site.
 At Push10, we offer ongoing support for our custom themes in order to combat those headaches.